 - 24/7 customer support.

-Throughout 2020, many consumer federations from different parts of the world noted an increase in the number of complaints from users about online shopping experiences.
-This does not mean that online experiences were worse in 2020: the problems and shortcomings were already there.
+Throughout 2020 and 2021, many consumer federations from different parts of the world noted an increase in the number of complaints from users about online shopping experiences.
+This does not mean that online experiences were worse: the problems and shortcomings were already there.
 As the number of buyers increases, the need to improve is becoming more evident.

 If consumers are more demanding in terms of content, they are also more demanding in terms of the way they make purchases.
 They need to decide where they want to look for the information, where to pay, how to do so, and to whom.